-as the Manifesto itself states, everywhere and at all times, on the historical conditions for the time being existing, and, for that reason, no special stress is laid on the revolutionary measures proposed at the end of Section II.
+However much the state of things may have altered during the last twenty-five years, the general principles laid down in this Manifesto are, on the whole, as correct today as ever.
+Here and there some detail might be improved.
+The practical application of the principles will depend, as the Manifesto itself states, everywhere and at all times, on the historical conditions for the time being existing, and, for that reason, no special stress is laid on the revolutionary measures proposed at the end of Section II.
 That passage would, in many respects, be very differently worded today.
-In view of the gigantic strides of Modern Industry in the last twenty-five years, and of the accompanying improved and extended party organisation of the working class, in view of the practical experience gained, first in the February Revolution, and then, still more, in the Paris Commune, where the proletariat for the first time held political power for two whole months, this program has in some details become antiquated.
+In view of the gigantic strides of Modern Industry in the last twentyfive years, and of the accompanying improved and extended party organization of the working class, in view of the practical experience gained, first in the February Revolution, and then, still more, in the Paris Commune, where the proletariat for the first time held political power for two whole months, this program has in some details become antiquated.
 One thing especially was proved by the Commune, viz., that "the working class cannot simply lay hold of the ready-made state machinery, and wield it for its own purposes."
-(See The Civil War in France; Address of the General Council of the International Working Men's Association, London, Truelove, 1871, p.
+(See The Civil War in France: Address of the General Council of the International Working Men's Association, London, Truelove, 1871, p.
 15, where this point is further developed.)
 Further, it is self-evident that the criticism of socialist literature is deficient in relation to the present time, because it comes down only to 1847; also, that the remarks on the relation of the Communists to the various opposition parties (Section IV), although in principle still correct, yet in practice are antiquated, because the political situation has been entirely changed, and the progress of history has swept from off the earth the greater portion of the political parties there enumerated.

-But, then, the Manifesto has become a historical document which we have no longer any right to alter.
+But, then, the Manifesto has become an historical document which we have no longer any right to alter.
 A subsequent edition may perhaps appear with an introduction bridging the gap from 1847 to the present day; this reprint was too unexpected to leave us time for that.

-Karl Marx, Frederick Engels London, June 24, 1872
+Karl Marx Frederick Engels

+London, June 24, 1872